dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 ---
 name: At a glance

+* Term 1 (learning, defining, making MVP that tests essential functionality)
     * Week 1: Interviews, Hack-a-thing 1
     * Week 2: Share Papers, Pitch Ideas, Form groups
     * Week 3: Hack-a-thing 2, Define project and scope and technologies
     * Week 4: Mockups, data models, codes started
     * Week 5: Code wired together, rudimentary functionality
     * Week 6: Code reviews
     * Week 7: Focus on critical/testable features
     * Week 8: MVP Demo Celebration
+* Term 2  (learning from feedback, iterating, polishing, shipping)

 ???
 * expectations:  you have a working testable thing at the end of t1 that you enjoy working on and are excited to get feedback on.
+* you implemented the core most interesting functionality so you could get feedback on it

 ---